Case Interview Practice

 Metrics that matter

-In insurance cases, certain metrics are crucial for analysis.
-Familiarize yourself with the following:
+In insurance case interviews, certain metrics are critical for analysis.
+Familiarize yourself with these key performance indicators (KPIs) to strengthen your case solutions.

-• Loss ratio: This indicates the percentage of claims paid relative to premiums earned.
+• Loss ratio: Measures claims paid versus premiums earned.

 Common mistakes